• Who is Kat Biggie?

 The Fitbit Failure

-May 20, 2015 By katbiggie 4 Comments
+May 20, 2015 by katbiggie 4 Comments

 I have been making a much larger effort to get some exercise back into my life.
 I let it go for a long time, and my body has suffered tremendously for it.